-My name is Michal Ruprecht and I'm a sophomore at the University of Michigan and assistant news editor at The Michigan Daily.
+My name is Michal Ruprecht and I'm a sophomore at the University of Michigan and reporter at The Michigan Daily.
 The Michigan Daily is the only daily newspaper in Washtenaw County and Ann Arbor with a circulation of 7,500.
 I manage and write content for the research section of the paper.
-I've been a student journalist since my freshman year of high school, which makes this my sixth year as a student journalist.
+I've been a student journalist since my freshman year of high school, which makes this my seventh year as a student journalist.
 Throughout the years, I've learned the importance of student journalism and our role as watchdogs and storytellers.
 This portfolio is a manifest of what I have learned and how I've evolved.
 I'm a National Scholastic Press Association Honor Roll Student Journalist and I've received individual Michigan Interscholastic Press Association awards for my news and feature writing.
 Click here to view my high school journalism portfolio.

 "New technology developed to efficiently produce embryoids"